 Did you know that if the ‘bank of mum and dad’ was a bank, they would be one of the top ten lenders in Australia?
 According to statistics, 20% of first-home buyers rely on some kind of loan from their parents when applying for a mortgage.
 However, many of those loans go undocumented or aren’t documented properly.

-If you are looking to loan a family member or friend money, have you considered the following questions?
+If you are looking to loan money to a family member or friend, have you considered the following questions?

 - Is it a loan or a gift?

-- Do you expect it to be repaid and if so when?
+- Do you expect the loan to be repaid and, if so, when?